The Erica Seguine/Shannon Baker Jazz Orchestra: Pictures and Recordings

 You can find out about us by reading on, or you can Find_out_more_about_us_from_the_eyes_of_a_reviewer (review of Oct.
 20th, 2011 concert by Dan Lehner of All About Jazz)

 About Erica Seguine:

 Erica Seguine, originally from Albany, NY, is a composer, arranger, pianist, and teacher in the New York City area.
-She was the winner of the 2013 ArtEZ International Composition Contest, the 2013 BMI Charlie Parker Composition Competition/Manny Albam Commission, a NYYS First Music Commission for the Jazz Band Classic, the 2009 Zurich Jazz Orchestra Composition Competition, and a recipient of an ASCAP Young Jazz Composers Award in 2011 and 2014.
+Composer/Arranger of 35 big band charts, her writing often paints pictures through instrumental color and tells a story.
+She was the winner of the 2013 ArtEZ International Composition Contest, the 2013 BMI Charlie Parker Composition Competition/Manny Albam Commission, and the 2014 ASCAP Foundation Herb Alpert Young Jazz Composers Awards/Johnny Mandel Prize.
 In 2012, she was selected for the Metropole Orchestra's Arrangers Workshop, led by Vince Mendoza, where she had the opportunity to arrange "Time to Say Goodbye" for Kurt Elling and the orchestra.

-In addition to her own jazz orchestra, her works/arrangements have been performed by: The Metropole Orchestra, Millenium Jazz Orchestra, Zurich Jazz Orchestra, Eastman Jazz Ensemble and Studio Orchestra, the BMI-NY Jazz Orchestra, the Empire State Youth Jazz Ensemble, amongst others.
+In addition to her own co-led jazz orchestra, Seguine has been a guest composer with the Meetinghouse Jazz Orchestra for the 2014-2015 season, and her works/arrangements have also been performed by: The Metropole Orchestra, the Millenium Jazz Orchestra, New York Youth Symphony Jazz, the Zurich Jazz Orchestra, the BMI-NY Jazz Orchestra, and the Empire State Youth Jazz Ensemble, amongst others.

 About Shannon Baker: